 Hate the thought of doing sales presentations?
 You’re not alone.
 But the best reps have sales presentations down pat, even if it’s not their favorite activity.

-The best sales reps know that when done right, sales presentations are a high-earning skill.
+The best sales reps know that, when done right, sales presentations are a high-earning skill.

-So, let’s hone that skill with 14 simple sales presentation techniques that communicate an irresistible narrative and get buyers to close.
+So, let’s hone that skill with simple sales presentation techniques that communicate an irresistible narrative and get buyers to close.

 Sales Presentation Techniques

-1. Send your buyer the presentation deck before your call
+1. Send your buyer the presentation deck before your call.

-If your deck is compelling, prospect’s will want to get into it with you, even if they know the main point.
+If your deck is compelling, prospects will want to get into it with you, even if they know the main point.
 Together, you can dive in, dissect the good bits, and talk through questions.
-It’s going to be a juicy conversation and they know it.
+It’s going to be a juicy conversation, and they know it.

-2. Invoke self-discovery
+2. Invoke self-discovery.

-Instead of telling your buyer what the problem is and how you’ll address it, get your buyer to connect with the problem on their own.
+Self-discovery is the ticket that gets you there.
+Instead of telling the buyer what the problem is and how you’ll address it, get your buyer to connect with the problem on their own.

 3. Talk about Point A. Don’t skip to point B.